 - Chick placement on day one following pre-warming of the houses by propane space heaters and covering of the floor with wood shavings - Feed arrives for birds during growing cycle.
-Volume of feed consumed increases during the growing period. - Removal of Cockerels (50% of crop) on day thirty-five and day thirty-six. - Removal of Pullets (50% of crop) on day forty-one and day forty-two. - Remove all manure from sheds and move via covered trailers either to covered agricultural stores on the farm, taken straight to the anaerobic digester or spread on fields if weather permits. - All sheds power washed, disinfected and dried out prior to chick placement.
+Volume of feed consumed increases during the growing period. - Removal of (25% of crop) on day thirty-one and day thirty-two. - Removal of remainder (75% of crop) on day thirty-seven and thirty eight. - Remove all manure from sheds and move via covered trailers either to covered agricultural stores on the farm, taken straight to the neighbouring farms - All sheds power washed, disinfected and dried out prior to chick placement.

 The turnaround period between crops will be 7 days on average; the length of time taken to clear the site will depend on many factors such as when the date on which the crop cycle ends, e.g. if the cycle completes before a bank holiday weekend the clearout may take an additional day to avoid disturbance over the holiday.
-For the purpose of this report a seven-day turnaround period has been used, this would result in producing 7.6 crop cycles per year or an 87.5% occupancy rate.
+For the purpose of this report a seven-day turnaround period has been used, this would result in producing 7.5 crop cycles per year or an 87.5% occupancy rate.
 This is higher than the industry norm for this type of cycle and therefore represents a worst-case scenario.